DNS and Domain Names

 It's possible to have alternate internets by using outside root name servers.
 This is not common, but it happens.
 Read about a few of them here:

-Russia, as an example, has threated to use it's own alternate internet based on a different DNS root system.
-This would essentially create a large, second internet.
-You can read about in this IEEE Spectrum article.
+As an example, Russia is building its own alternate internet based on a separate DNS root system.
+When completed, this will create a large, second internet that would be inaccessible to the rest of the world without reconfiguring multiple devices, servers, DNS resolvers, etc. You can read about in this IEEE Spectrum article.

 Top Level Domain (TLD)

 We are all familiar with top level domains.
-Specific examples include:
+These generic TLD names are the kinds that include:

 • .com